 - Can give your smoothies that luscious creaminess that a banana or avocado would do

 RAW COCONUT WATER BENEFITS:

 - Keeps you hydrated (knowns as your natural Gatorade)

 - Naturally sweet – non-refined sugar used to sweeten smoothies naturally

 - Raw Coconut water uses no additives so it’s taste is PURE

-- Has more potassium then a sports drink
+- Has more potassium than a sports drink

 - Cholesterol free